What are statistics used for in Trimoji?

 CV credit usage

-Trimoji also displays a counter for remaining CV credits.
-This information is available on the CV Sorter and Candidate Folder pages.
+Trimoji also displays an indicator of remaining CV credits.
+This information is present on the CV Sorter and Candidate Folder pages.

-This allows for monitoring consumption and anticipating your CV processing capacity for the current period.
+This allows you to manage consumption and anticipate your CV processing capacity for the current period.

 Why is it useful?

-Volumes and daily activity trends allow you to track progress, anticipate workload, and adapt organization.
+Volumes and daily activity trends allow you to monitor evolution, anticipate workload, and adapt the organization.

-The completion rate and duration benchmarks help detect a potentially too-long process, lack of explanation, or the need for follow-up.
+Completion rates and duration benchmarks help detect potentially too long journeys, lack of explanation, or the need for follow-up.

-The "pending" and "unreadable" statuses provide concrete signals for quick action (file format issues, document quality, submission stage, need for support).
+The "pending" and "unreadable" statuses provide concrete signals to act quickly (file format issues, document quality, submission stage, need for support).

-The credit counter prevents surprises mid-campaign and helps plan usage (volume, peak periods, prioritization).
+The credit counter avoids unpleasant surprises mid-campaign and helps plan usage (volume, peak periods, prioritization).

 FAQ